namecoin-qt/namecoin/easywinbuilder/README.md

 * Check Qt binary hashes (deterministic build)
 * Fix daemon deterministic build
 * Automatic environment install (how to bootstrap?)
+* Try to speed up building of OpenSSL and Berkeley DB by only building what is necessary

 Credits